saifKader/CMC-7-trained-model/README.md

    python data_augmentor.py
    ```

-Feel free to explore and customize the project to meet your specific needs and further enhance character recognition accuracy.
+**Note:** Feel free to explore and customize the project to meet your specific needs and further enhance character recognition accuracy.